iantdunn/bulk-google-reviews/README.md

 ### Git Integration

 When using the `--git` flag, the scraper will:

 - Check if each project directory is a git repository
-- Add the updated `output.json` files to the staging area
+- Add, commit, and push the updated `output.json` file on a per-project basis
-- Commit changes with a timestamped message
-- Push commits to the remote repository

-This is useful for automatically updating review data across multiple project repositories.
+This is useful for automatically updating review data across multiple project repositories without backend infrastructure.

 ## Project layout and conventions

 Each project you want to scrape should contain a “reviews area” with a text file holding the target Google Maps URL.

-- Reviews directory (default): `reviews`
+- Default reviews directory: `reviews`
-- URL file (default): `url.txt`
+- Default URL file: `url.txt`
-- Output file (per project): `output.json`
+- Default output file : `output.json`

 Example structure: